Apply online through Clearing

 Primary logos

-Our primary logo comes in two colours: Light and Dark.
-To achieve sufficient contrast and legibility, the Dark version should be used on light backgrounds, while the Light version should be used on darker backgrounds.
+Our primary logo comes in two colours: Black and White.
+To achieve sufficient contrast and legibility, the Black version should be used on light backgrounds, while the White version should be used on darker backgrounds.

-Sub logos can be used in place of the primary logo where the piece of communication is directly from an SBU, department or group and contains information related solely to their own activity.
-If that activity impacts the wider University, the main logo should be used.
+School logos can be used in place of the primary logo where the piece of communication is directly from a School of study, aimed at an internal audience only and contains information related solely to their own activity.
+If in any cases activity impacts the wider University, the main logo should be used.

-Sub logos are available in Dark Grey and White and follow the same usage guidance as the main logo.
+School logos are available in Black and White and follow the same usage guidance as the main logo.

 How to use our logos